wavefrontHQ/wavefront-sdk-csharp/README.md

 Before data can be sent from your application, you must ensure the Wavefront proxy is configured and running:
 * [Install](http://docs.wavefront.com/proxies_installing.html) a Wavefront proxy on the specified proxy host .
+* Make sure you have [Proxies permission](https://docs.wavefront.com/permissions_overview.html) in Wavefront.
 * [Configure](http://docs.wavefront.com/proxies_configuring.html) the proxy to listen to the specified port(s) by setting the corresponding properties: `pushListenerPorts`, `histogramDistListenerPorts`, `traceListenerPorts`
 * Start (or restart) the proxy.